Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Introduction

 As usual, $\mathcal{N}(0,1)$ denotes the standard normal distribution and $\Phi$ its distribution function. \begin{theorem} Assume that \ref{A1}-\ref{A5} hold, and assume that for the underlying random walk $(Y_n)_{n\in\N}$ there exists $\sigma >0$, such that the following convergence in distribution holds

 Then for all $x\in\R$ we have

-\end{theorem} We emphasize that the ensemble of particles after $n$ steps travels on average a distance of $n\ell$ by Theorem \ref{thm:first_main}.
-Thus, for two real numbers $a<b$, the term $M_n(A(n\ell+a\sqrt{n}\sigma,n\ell+b\sqrt{n}\sigma))$ is a random measure that counts the number of particles in the branching process that deviate at most an order of $\sqrt{n}$ from the average drift $n\ell$, normalized by the average number of particles after $n$ steps.
-Theorem \ref{thm:second_main} tells us, that this random number of particles behaves like a normal distribution as $n$ goes to infinity, stretched by the limit $W$ of the population martingale.
+\end{theorem} By Theorem \ref{thm:first_main}, the ensemble of particles after $n$ steps travels on average a distance of $n\ell$.
+Thus, for two real numbers $a<b$, the quantity $M_n(A(n\ell+a\sqrt{n}\sigma,n\ell+b\sqrt{n}\sigma))$ is a random measure that counts the number of particles in the branching process that deviate at most an order of $\sqrt{n}$ from the average drift $n\ell$, normalized by the average number of particles after $n$ steps.
+Theorem \ref{thm:second_main} claims that this random number of particles behaves like a normal distribution as $n$ goes to infinity, stretched by the limit $W$ of the population martingale.
 Thus, the random measure $M_n^*$ defined as

 converges weakly in probability to $W\cdot\mathcal{N}(0,1)$ as $n\to\infty$, where $\mathcal{N}(0,1)$ is a standard normal random variable independent of $W$.